 Key Takeaways

-• DNR forms can be obtained from your healthcare provider, hospice, or online.
+DNR forms can be obtained from your healthcare provider or hospice, or online.

-• Some states require DNR forms to be registered via mail, fax, or online submission, so be sure to check the regulations in the state you reside in.
+Some states require DNR forms to be registered via mail, fax, or online submission, so check the regulations in the state you reside in.

-You must use the correct form because some states have different requirements, and what may be valid in one state may not be valid in another.
+It’s important to note that you must use the correct DNR form because some states have different requirements, and what may be valid in one state may not be valid in another.

 For example, in Texas, patients can wear medical jewelry like bracelets or necklaces instead of carrying their DNR forms, whereas other states may require patients to carry their DNR forms with them.
 If you’re traveling to a state with different requirements, you must redo your DNR in that state.